 - 1. four slots attached to the traditional IDE controller, which are always present (one of which typically is a virtual CD/DVD drive); - 2.
 30 slots attached to the SATA controller, if enabled and supported by the guest operating system; - 3.
-15 slots attached to the SCSI controller, if enabled and supported by the guest operating system; - 4. eight slots attached to the SAS controller, if enabled and supported by the guest operating system.

-5. eight slots attached to the virtual USB controller, if enabled and supported by the guest operating system.
+15 slots attached to the SCSI controller, if enabled and supported by the guest operating system; - 4. eight slots attached to the SAS controller, if enabled and supported by the guest operating system. - 5. eight slots attached to the virtual USB controller, if enabled and supported by the guest operating system. - 6. up to 255 slots attached to the NVMe controller, if enabled and supported by the guest operating system.